WordPress/gutenberg/packages/components/src/confirm-dialog/README.md

 ### `confirmButtonText`: `string`

 -   Required: No
--   Default: OK
+-   Default: "OK"

 The optional custom text to display as the confirmation button's label

 ### `cancelButtonText`: `string`

 -   Required: No
--   Default: Cancel
+-   Default: "Cancel"

 The optional custom text to display as the cancelation button's label